Sacane/Response/README.md

 ## Custom Response Status

-As mentioned, response Status can be customized simply by extending from the `Status` type.
+As mentioned, response Status can be customized by extending the `Status` type.

 ```kotlin
 abstract class Status(val isSuccess: Boolean, val isFailure: Boolean) {